-Register by submitting a General Admission Application to the Vermont Fire Academy by the deadline indicated above.
+Please apply by submitting a general admission application to the Vermont Fire Academy by the Application deadline listed above.